-The Hubert Bals Fund is designed to help remarkable or urgent feature films by innovative and talented filmmakers from Africa, Asia, Latin America, the Middle East and parts of Eastern Europe on their road to completion.
+The Hubert Bals Fund is designed to help remarkable or urgent feature films by innovative and talented filmmakers from Africa, Asia, Latin America and parts of Eastern Europe on their road to completion.
 It provides grants that often turn out to play a crucial role in enabling these filmmakers to realize their projects.

 Grants and selection rounds